eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 ## 6. The KYC (Know Your Customer) regulations are a time bomb for users' personal security

 The same problem occurs for customers of bitcoin exchange platforms such as Coinbase.
-What if that database got leaked?
+What if that database gotleaked?
 In fact, what if the IRS' Bitcoin capital-gains tax database got leaked?
-Depending on how well their infrastructure happens to have been secured, we may end up prematurely saying farewell to more than one person.
+Depending on how well their infrastructure happens to be secure or not, we may end up prematurely saying farewell to more than one person.

-## 7. How to avoid a KYC-related wrench attack?
+## 7. How to avoid a KYC-related $5 wrench attack?

-You can avoid this wrench-attack problem by avoiding KYC.
+You can avoid the $5 wrench-attack problem by avoiding KYC.
 In the following link, you can find a list of peer-to-peer exchanges that do not collect personally identifying data:

 https://kycnot.me